 For exact ingredient quantities, please see the recipe card below!

 How to Make Slow Cooker Chicken Thighs

 Here's how to make slow cooker chicken thighs with creamy italian sauce:

 Gather ingredients.
 Drain tomatoes.
 Spray slow cooker with nonstick spray.

-Add chicken thighs, mushroom soup, diced tomatoes, tomato paste, sundried tomatoes and Italian seasoning.
+Add boneless chicken thighs, mushroom soup, diced tomatoes, tomato paste, sundried tomatoes, and Italian seasoning.
 Stir to combine.

 Remove lid 30 minutes prior to serving.
-Remove chicken and set aside.
+Remove the cooked chicken thighs and set aside.
 Add cream cheese and parmesan.
 Stir until cheeses melt.

 Add back in the chicken.
 Season with salt and pepper to taste.